 Yesterday two local development user groups organized a common Visual Studio 2012 Community Launch event.
 I was one of the four MVPs speaking there.
 Each one of use prepared a talk on his favorite feature.
 My topic where Portable Class Libraries.

 On Wednesday I had a talk at NT konferenca 2012 about the changes in Windows Workflow Foundation that we can look forward to in .NET Framework 4.5.
-The slides from the talk are available on SlideShare.
+The slides from the talk are available in my OneDrive.

 This year's Bleeding Edge conference was taking place this week in the beautiful surroundings of Gozd Martuljek.
 The second day was dedicated to community driven redelivery of Build.
 As the last session of the day I had a talk on the aspects of reusing existing .NET framework code in Metro applications for Windows 8.

 This week the annual Microsoft conference NT konferenca 2011 was taking place in Portorož.
 On Tuesday I had a talk there about the Windows API Code Pack.
-As promised, you can find the slides from this talk on SlideShare.
+As promised, you can find the slides from this talk in my OneDrive.